Stabilizing massless fields with fluxes in Landau-Ginzburg models: Abstract

 \section{Abstract}

 {

 Recent work on flux compactifications suggests that the tadpole constraint generically allows only a limited number of complex structure moduli to become massive, i.e., be stabilized at quadratic order in the spacetime superpotential.
 We study the effects of higher-order terms systematically around the Fermat point in the $1^9$ Landau-Ginzburg model.
 This model lives at strong coupling and features no K\"ahler moduli.
-We show that, depending on the flux, several massless fields can indeed be stabilized in this fashion, and argue that this paves the way to explicit ${\mathcal N}=1$ Minkowski vacua without flat directions.
+We show that indeed massless fields can be stabilized in this fashion.
+We observe that, depending on the flux, this mechanism is more effective when the number of initially massless fields is large.
+These findings are compatible with both the massless Minkowski conjecture and the tadpole conjecture but are violating the refined version of the tadpole conjecture.
 Along the way, we complete the classification of integral flux vectors with small tadpole contribution.
 Thereby we are closing in on a future complete understanding of all possible flux configurations in the $1^9$ Landau-Ginzburg model.

 }